-Middlesbrough Council has led a bid to have the honour bestowed on our town.
+Middlesbrough Council led a bid to have the honour bestowed on our town.

-Putting together a bid for city status has been an exciting opportunity to show off Middlesbrough’s strengths and explain how city status would give us a boost for the future.
+Putting together a bid for city status was an exciting opportunity to show off Middlesbrough’s strengths.

-The government sets out clear guidelines for the evidence we had to provide.
+The government set out clear guidelines for the evidence we had to provide.

 We also had the difficult job of narrowing down a list of notable figures from Middlesbrough who have made significant contributions to society.

-There will be a focus on statistics, like our population and economic activity.
+There was also a focus on statistics, like our population and economic activity.

 The bid highlights our green spaces, sport and leisure facilities, and our close links with the voluntary sector.